MariamElnaggar/CPE-322/Labs/Lab6.md

 $ npm -v
 $ node -h
 ```
-I then ran the following commands and opened up my server links for both of them
+I then ran the following commands and opened up my server links for both of them they both outputed the same message of Hello World!
 ```
 $ node hello-world.js
 $ node hello.js
 ```
-For the second command every time I refreshed my link on Google Chrome, the temrinal would output this meesage
+For the second command every time I refreshed my link on Google Chrome, the temrinal would output this message
 ```
 response end call done
 request end event fired